 2) sterilization of the wound surface

-4) simultaneous removal of all necrotic tissues
+4) immediate removal of all necrotic tissues

 5) increasing the depth of penetration of the drug into the wound tissue

-Choose a combination of answers
+Select a combination of answers

-Let's consider private forms of diseases.
+Let's consider particular forms of diseases.

-Furuncle - acute purulent inflammation of the hair follicle and sebaceous gland, with the involvement of the surrounding fatty tissue in the process.
+Furuncle – acute purulent inflammation of the hair follicle and sebaceous gland, with the involvement of surrounding fatty tissue in the process.

 Outcomes and possible complications: